douglas86/history-of-london/README.md

 - Each page has a main heading depicting the transportation at the time
 - The landing page has four images including the main image at the top
-- There is also an embedded YouTube video link for the Omnibus section
 - There is a total of seven images on the 20th century page
 - One of the images is hidden on certain screen sizes
 - There are five images on the 21st century page